mattB37/Dodge-Or-Not/README.md

 How does it work?

 - The program gathers data using Riots API and the python library cassiopeia(https://github.com/meraki-analytics/cassiopeia).
-The program then modifies and stores the information in python dictionaries which are later converted to pandas dataframs and styled.
+Next, it modifies and stores the information in python dictionaries which are later converted to pandas dataframs and styled.
 One extremely important library is roleml(https://github.com/Canisback/roleML) which classifies summoner roles far more accurately than the information provided through riots API.